kubermatic/terraform-provider-kubermatic/docs/index.md

 Another way of authentication is to pass `METAKUBE_TOKEN` env or set `token` param, the last option is not recommended due to possible secret leaking.

 At the moment global access tokens are not supported by MetaKube API.
 We **can't manage resources outside their project** using tokens.
-We suggest to use UI to create project and API Account/Token to use, then import the project using `terraform import metakube_project.my_project <project-id>`.
-Once this is fixed on API side we will update the provider.
+We suggest to use UI to create project and API Account/Token that is capable to manage resources **inside the project**.

 ## Argument Reference